There are a variety of business structures depending on your business’ goals and needs, such as:

 Advantage: Flow of Personal Income

-Like limited partnerships and LLCs taxed as partnerships, a general partnership allows for all partners involved in a business to directly pass through profits and losses to into their personal income taxes.
-As a result, the income generated from the partnership is taxed at their personal income tax rates rather than as a separate business entity.
-This is great for small businesses, where immediate cashflow and profits can be a huge struggle.
-However…
+So the income generated from the partnership is taxed at their personal income tax rates rather than as a separate business entity.
+This is great for small businesses, where immediate cash flow and profits can be a huge struggle.

 Disadvantage: Little Protection

 As a general partnership, all partners are liable for business debts and any legal issues that arise.
 There is no formal legal protection in place because you don’t incorporate the business into a separate legal entity.
 And this exposure to liability renders general partnerships as bad vehicles for business in most cases.
 It may make sense where both partners are incorporated entities.